LongQT-sea/intel-igpu-passthru/macOS_README.md

 ## Note for using iGPU passthrough with a macOS VM
 > [!Important]
-> * Make sure you have a supported iGPU.
-See [Dortania Intel iGPU Guide](https://dortania.github.io/GPU-Buyers-Guide/modern-gpus/intel-gpu.html).
+> * Ensure your iGPU is supported.
+See the [Dortania Intel iGPU Guide](https://dortania.github.io/GPU-Buyers-Guide/modern-gpus/intel-gpu.html).
-> * This is a reference document — you may need to adapt it based on your iGPU device ID.
+> * This document is a reference — you may need to adjust it for your iGPU device ID.
-> * Follow this document only if you already have macOS installed and OpenCore EFI folder copied to the EFI partition on your macOS disk.
+> * Follow these steps only if macOS is already installed and the OpenCore EFI folder has been copied to the EFI partition of your macOS disk.
+> * DVMT Pre-Allocated in the BIOS should be set to 128 MB or higher.

 > [!Tip]
 > * Installing the macOS VM using the [OpenCore-ISO](https://github.com/LongQT-sea/OpenCore-ISO) project is recommended.